CDP99/CS-4641-Group-26/Project Proposal.md

 E.g. If we are estimating the growth of Microsoft using data from 1/1/2010, the values on the x-axis would be from 1/1/2010 to 1/1/2013.
 If we estimated an average growth of 15% over 3 years and the price on 1/1/2011 was 10% less than our estimated value of 15%, the value on the y-axis for that point in time would be -5%.
 Then, if a month later the stock price has gone up to 16.25% greater than the price at 1/1/2010, the value on the y-axis would be 0% because that price falls perfectly in line with our estimated growth.

 If our three-year prediction for a stock is above what the current average growth has been, the plotted line will noticeably stray downward from the centerline of 0%.
 We can also use this chart to plot multiple stocks at once.
 Depending on if a majority of the lines end above the baseline, below the baseline, or on the baseline of 0%, we will be able to see if our model is accurately predicting growth.

+We expect to see a reduction in error compared to our baseline function, as defined in the metrics section.

 ### Conclusion:
 Our goal for this project will be to determine which modelling strategy is the most appropriate for forecasting stock market changes while using financial temporal data and use it with the objective of constructing a model capable of predicting changes to stock price over the span of three years.